Self Mutilation: Self-Injurers Often Suffered Sexual or Emotional Abuse

 Detailed information on self-mutilation.
 Definition, reasons for self-mutilating behavior, misconceptions, treatment for self-mutilation.

 Individuals who self-injure often have suffered sexual, emotional, or physical abuse

 Suyemoto and MacDonald (1995) reported that the incidence of self-mutilation occurred in adolescents and young adults between the ages of 15 and 35 at an estimated 1,800 individuals out of 100,000.
 The incidence among inpatient adolescents was an estimated 40%.
-Self-mutilation has been most commonly seen as a diagnostic indicator for Borderline Personality Disorder, a characteristic of Stereotypic Movement Disorder (associated with autism and mental retardation) and attributed to Factitious Disorders.
-However, practitioners have more recently observed self-harming behavior among those individuals diagnosed with bipolar disorder, obsessive-compulsive disorder, eating disorders, multiple personality disorder, borderline personality disorder, schizophrenia, and most recently, with adolescents and young adults.
+Self-mutilation has been most commonly seen as a diagnostic indicator for borderline personality disorder, a characteristic of Stereotypic Movement Disorder (associated with autism and mental retardation) and attributed to Factitious Disorders.
+However, practitioners have more recently observed self-harming behavior among those individuals diagnosed with bipolar disorder, obsessive-compulsive disorder, eating disorders, dissociative identity disorder, borderline personality disorder, schizophrenia, and most recently, with adolescents and young adults.
 The increased observance of these behaviors has left many mental health professionals calling for self-mutilation to have its own diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (Zila & Kiselica, 2001).
 The phenomenon is often difficult to define and easily misunderstood.

 Definition of Self-Mutilation

 Several definitions of this phenomenon exist.
 In fact, researchers and mental health professionals have not agreed upon one term to identify the behavior.
 Self-harm, self-injury, and self-mutilation are often used interchangeably.